 Unsurprisingly, many people own both a desktop and a mobile device.
 Those who check their email on both devices are called hybrid users.
 It appears 23% of people open their emails for the second time on the same device, 70% do it for the third time, and 30% tend to do it on a different device.
 Mobile device statistics show that most users don’t feel committed to one over the other device and use both to check their email.

 Automated emails lead to a massive surge in revenues.
 Also, shopping cart abandonment stats indicate subscribers receiving automated emails as a reminder are almost three times more likely to make a purchase.
 A total of 78% of marketers meanwhile say that email list segmentation is their all-time favorite feature.
 Transactional emails, on the other hand, as email usage statistics pinpoint, generate six times higher revenues, and scale up opens and clicks by up to eight times.

-An important aspect of email campaigns is the “From” name, as a significant 68% of Americans say they decide on whether to open an email or not based on how distinctive the “From” name appears, as revealed by desktop and mobile email facts.
+Optimizing the email “From” name can do wonders.
+More precisely, a shocking 68% of Americans say they decide on whether to open an email or not based on how distinctive the “From” name appears, as revealed by desktop and mobile email facts.

 Studies provide evidence that human beings process images 60,000 times faster than text.
 Perhaps this is why the average person spends less than a minute reading a newsletter.
 This can be very effective for email campaigns, especially if compelling visuals are used.
 Mobile-wise, it is vital to make sure the image and text of the email are optimized to fit small screens.

 EmailMonday’s mobile email usage statistics reveal that people are lazier when writing a response from a phone.
 The primary cause of this action lies in the accessibility of a desktop — it has a bigger keyboard.
 Plus, users can view the whole large mail on a 22+ inch screen, which is not the case with smartphones’ 5-6 inch displays.